rng-guy/NFSMWBartender/APPENDIX.md

 Last, there are three **possible causes for in-game issues** you might encounter with Bartender:
 * features of other .asi mods that make changes to the same parts of the game as Bartender,
 * the quirks of how Bartender reads and processes parameters in its configuration files, or
-* the actual parameter values themselves that you provide in Bartender's configuration files.
+* the actual parameter values themselves that you define in Bartender's configuration files.

 &nbsp;